-Even with greener ways to wrap gifts, you may still have a little post-unwrapping debris to clear away from your holiday celebrations.
+Even with sustainable holiday planning and greener ways to wrap gifts, you may still have a little post-unwrapping debris to clear away from your holiday celebrations.

-Recycle anything that isn’t coated with glitter or other treatments that may not make it recyclable.
+Recycle anything that isn’t coated with glitter or other embellishments.
 There’s always some gift wrap that wasn’t completely ripped to shreds so the big question is can any of it be salvaged?
 Even if it’s already a bit crinkled it can still be reused.
 Even Martha Stewart says it’s ok to iron and reuse last year’s wrapping paper!

 Cardboard boxes and other packing materials can be repurposed in several ways.

 - For moving: Temporarily save them for people who may be moving in the near future.
 If necessary break down boxes so they can be stacked in a safe place until needed.

 - As puzzle backing: Cardboard works as a backing for puzzles, especially if you want to glue the puzzle together and hang it up after it’s assembled.